ConRdav/mythology-quiz/README.md

   - Once all questions have been answered the user will be shown a button to head to the results page.On the results page the user will be able to see how many questions they got right and have an option to play again.
 If you click the play again button you will be taken to the difficulty selector screen so you try the quiz at a different difficulty.
   ![Quiz Results](/assets/images/quiz-game-results.webp)

- ### Features Left to Implement

- - I would like to add score specific messages for score ranges.
-For example if you got between 1-4 questions right a message saying "Better luck next time!".

 ## Testing